curiouslearning/ftm-languagepacks/README.md

-"VersionNumber" (int) | the Android version number of the game "ImageBasedRendering" (bool) | whether the language uses images of each character instead of Unity's default text rendering "NumLevels" (int) | the number of levels in the game, usually 77 or 154 "HasTracingGame" | whether to include the letter-tracing game, which is based on the latin alphabet characters
+"VersionNumber" (int) | the Android version number of the game "ImageBasedRendering" (bool) | whether the language uses images of each character instead of Unity's default text rendering "NumLevels" (int) | the number of levels in the game, usually 77 or 154 "HasTracingGame" (bool) | whether to include the letter-tracing game, which is based on the latin alphabet characters

 ## Language Pack Structure
 subfolder | contents
 --------- | --------
 /charimg | contains the character images, if a image-based rendering system is used /levels | contains the level xml files
-/sounds/ |
-/sounds/letters | contains audio files for each character taught in the game /sounds/words | contains audio files for each word taught in the game /sounds/feedbacks | contains positive feedback audio /sounds/other | contains instruction audio
+/sounds/letters | contains audio files for each character taught in the game /sounds/words | contains audio files for each word taught in the game /sounds/feedbacks | contains positive feedback audio /sounds/other | contains instruction audio /art/feedbacks | contains gold positive feedback text images /art/titles |  contains blue ui text images
-/art/ |
-/art/feedbacks | contains gold positive feedback text images /art/titles |  contains blue ui text images
 /art/memg | contains the icon, word, and audio assets for the memory game

 ## Filenames
-The asset files in each subfolder must have the following names:

 ### sounds/letters
 The audio files in this folder should be named according to how characters are referenced in the level xml files, i.e. 'a.wav' or '1.wav'